gitlabhq/gitlab-runner/docs/install/index.md

 You can install GitLab Runner on your infrastructure.

 GitLab Runner is open-source and written in [Go](https://go.dev).
-It can run as a single binary and does has no language-specific requirements.
+It can run as a single binary and has no language-specific requirements.

 GitLab Runner can also run inside a Docker container or be deployed to a Kubernetes cluster.